Cook Islands national netball team

 The Cook Islands national netball team represent the Cook Islands in international netball.
 In recent years they have finished 1st at the 2019 Pacific Games, 1st at the 2018 Nations Cup in Singapore, 10th at the 2010 Commonwealth Games and 7th at the 2007 World Netball Championships; the Cook Islands did not qualify for the 2011 World Championships in Singapore.

+Although the national team appeared in six consecutive Netball World Cups between 1987 and 2007, they have not appeared in any since then.
+However, their youth team has appeared in the Netball World Youth Cups with their best finish, 3rd place in 1992.

-The Cook Islands team were ranked as high as 10th in the INF World Rankings at one stage, currently at 14th.
+The Cook Islands team were ranked as high as 10th in the INF World Rankings at one stage.As of June 2026, the Cook Islands do not have a ranking in the top 47 netball nations.

 Team

-12-member squad for the Pacific Netball Series Tournament in Fiji, June 27–29.
+12-member squad for the Pacific Netball Series Tournament in Fiji, June 27–29, 2012.